 Scope of Projects.
-Bond proceeds will be expended on the construction, reconstruction, rehabilitation, or replacement of school facilities of the Fort Bragg Unified School District, including furnishing and equipping, and the acquisition or lease of real property for school facilities, and not for any other purpose, including teacher and administrator salaries or other school operating expenses, in compliance with California Constitution Article XIIIA, Section 1(b)(3).
-This measure authorizes bond projects to be undertaken at all current and future District sites and campuses.
+Bond proceeds will be expended on the construction, reconstruction, rehabilitation, or replacement of school facilities of the Mendocino Unified School District, including furnishing and equipping, and the acquisition or lease of real property for school facilities, and not for any other purpose, including teacher and administrator salaries or other school operating expenses, in compliance with California Constitution Article XIIIA, Section 1(b)(3).
+This measure authorizes bond projects to be undertaken at all properties and sites owned or acquired by the District.

 School Facility Project List.
-The items presented on the following list provide the types of projects authorized to be financed with voter-approved bond proceeds.
+The items presented on the following list provide are the types of projects authorized to be financed with voter-approved bond proceeds.
 Specific examples included on this list are not intended to limit the types of projects described on this list and authorized by this measure.
 The types of projects authorized are: